 Sara Kotwicki, 18, Warsaw Film School

-Additionally, this year we were thrilled to partner with The Skinny and publish a selection of the student critics' writing in the August edition of the magazine.
+In 2019 for the first time, we were thrilled to partner with The Skinny and publish a selection of the student critics' writing in the August edition of the magazine.
 Read our student critics reviews here.

 Our aspiring film writers received daily mentor sessions from established industry professionals, who provided them with feedback on their writing and offered advice on how to develop their work and build a career in film criticism.

 Our 2019 Student Critic Mentors were:

 Amber Wilkinson is a journalist with more than 20 years experience.
 She is the co-founder and editorial director of UK-based website Eye For Film.
 Her byline has appeared in The Times, Daily Telegraph, Sydney Morning Herald and Filmmaker Magazine among others.
 She has run several FIPRESCI young critics' workshops and mentored young critics at EIFF in 2018.

 Fionnuala Halligan is the reviews editor and Chief Film Critic for Screen International/Screendaily.com, where she also compiles the annual Stars of Tomorrow new talent issue, highlighting young UK and Irish actors, directors, writers and producers.
 She also programmes European cinema for the International Film Festival and Awards, Macao.

 Nicholas Barber is a film critic for BBC Culture and The Economist.
 He also writes about the arts for The Guardian, Metro, The New York Times and The Wrap, among other publications, and he used to be one of The Independent on Sunday’s two film critics.